mdlayher/ynl/Documentation/netlink/intro.rst

-:c:member:`nlmsghdr.nlmsg_pid` is called PID because the protocol predates wide spread use of multi-threading and the initial recommendation was to use process IDs in this field.
+:c:member:`nlmsghdr.nlmsg_pid` is called PID because the protocol predates wide spread use of multi-threading and the initial recommendation was to use process ID in this field.
 Process IDs start from 1 hence the use of ``0`` to mean "allocate automatically".

 The field is still used today in rare cases when kernel needs to send